iterorganization/IMAS-Python/docs/source/benchmarking.rst

 .. _`benchmarking IMASPY`:

-Benchmarking IMASPy
+Benchmarking imas-python
 ===================

-IMASPy integrates with the `airspeed velocity
+imas-python integrates with the `airspeed velocity
 <https://asv.readthedocs.io/en/stable/index.html>`_ ``asv`` package for benchmarking.

-IMASPy benchmarks
+imas-python benchmarks
 -----------------

-IMASPy benchmarks are stored in the ``benchmarks`` folder in the git repository.
+imas-python benchmarks are stored in the ``benchmarks`` folder in the git repository.
 We can currently distinguish three types of benchmarks:

 Technical benchmarks
     These are for benchmarking features not directly connected to user-interfacing functionality.
-For example benchmarking the time it takes to import the imaspy package.
+For example benchmarking the time it takes to import the imas package.

 Basic functional benchmarks
     These are for benchmarking functionality with an equivalent feature in the IMAS Access Layer HLI.
-In addition to tracking the performance of the IMASPy features over time, we can also benchmark the performance against the traditional HLI.
+In addition to tracking the performance of the imas-python features over time, we can also benchmark the performance against the traditional HLI.

     For example: putting and getting IDSs.

-IMASPy-specific functional benchmarks
+imas-python-specific functional benchmarks
     These are for benchmarking functionality without an equivalent feature in the IMAS Access Layer HLI.
-We use these for tracking the IMASPy performance over time.
+We use these for tracking the imas-python performance over time.

     For example: data conversion between DD versions.